01walid/it-scoop/README.md

 - [x] Download all images.
 Some posts images use an external URL that is no longer available or is 404.
 This is an issue even with the existing Wordpress version.
 - [x] Each post is browsable and readable on Github itself.
 - [ ] Fix posts permalinks with arabic text being URL-encoded in markdown.
 Confusing Hugo and leading to 404 pages.
+- [ ] Assign a default thumbnail image to posts without an image (or lost images).
 - [ ] Replace it-scoop.com (the current site) with this static version (once I have control over the domain name).
 - [ ] Implement Disqus (or equivalent) and import old comments (if I could get access to it-scoop Disqus admin panel).
 - [ ] Compare posts one by one.
 Currently, all posts are automatically processed (with a mix of custom, quickly made, Python and bash scripts).
-Although things look good (sometimes better than even the existing ones, like http to https auto-conversion, resurrected images ..), but still might require further case by case reviews.
-- [ ] One of the other goals is to modernize the existing Wordpress theme (which I have full rights over, since it was made by me many years ago) to a Hugo theme, focused on readability, the new theme will use less to no javascript (maybe except for comments).
+- [ ] One of the other goals is to kind of modernize the existing Wordpress theme, make a Hugo theme focused on readability.
+The new theme will use less to no javascript (maybe except for comments).

 # Rights and licenses.
 - it-scoop [logo and artwork](static/images) is made by [Aissam Hamoud](https://twitter.com/hamoudaissam).
 You don't have the right to re-use it elsewhere unless you have an explicit permission from Aissam Hamoud.